Generic Name: ixazomib (ix AZ oh mib)

 What is Ninlaro?

 Ninlaro (ixazomib) is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Ninlaro is usually given after at least one other cancer medicine has been tried without success.
+Ninlaro is used to treat multiple myeloma (bone marrow cancer), in combination chemotherapy with lenalidomide and dexamethasone.
+This combination is usually given after at least one other cancer medicine has been tried without success.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.